Stability of Linear Systems under Extended Weakly-Hard Constraints: Introduction

-There is however quite a mismatch between the guarantees that can be obtained for real-time tasks and platforms~\cite{Hammadeh:2017b, Hammadeh:2019, choi2019job, pazzaglia2020generalized}, and the analysis that is available for control tasks~\cite{Pazzaglia:2018, Maggio:2020}.
-In particular, few works deal with the \emph{stability} analysis of real-time control tasks subject to deadline misses, and they often lack generality.
-The analysis presented in~\cite{Maggio:2020} (which can be considered the closest work to this paper) is limited to constraints that specify a maximum number of \emph{consecutive} deadline misses.
-The majority of other state-of-the-art approaches deal with constraints of the form $\mk{}$.
-In particular, the works in \cite{Linsenmayer:2017} and \cite{linsenmayer2020linear} study the stability of \emph{networked control systems} where packet dropouts (or system faults) are bounded using the $\mk{}$ constraint model.
-This model is equivalent to the case where deadline misses represent discarded computations, but its results can not be generalized for the other common case of \emph{late completions}.
-In other works~\cite{huang2019exploring,liang2019security,liang2020leveraging}, the authors have studied how to enforce safety guarantees of weakly-hard real-time controllers, with focus also on stability properties.
-However, such works consider only the case where a deadline miss corresponds to a discarded computation and, in~\cite{liang2019security,liang2020leveraging}, with the additional hypothesis of a known periodic pattern of deadline hits and misses.
+There is however a mismatch between the guarantees that can be obtained for real-time tasks and platforms~\cite{Ernst:2015,choi2019job}, and the analysis available for \emph{control} tasks under the weakly-hard model.
+Fewer works deal with \emph{stability} analysis of weakly-hard real-time control tasks, often targeting specific use-cases.
+For instance, the analysis in~\cite{Maggio:2020} is limited to constraints specifying a maximum number of \emph{consecutive} deadline misses.
+The results in \cite{Linsenmayer:2017,linsenmayer2020linear}, obtained for {networked \lcss{linear} control systems} having packet dropouts bounded using the weakly-hard model, can not be generalised for \emph{late completions} \lcss{or \emph{sets} of weakly-hard constraints}.
+The authors of~\cite{liang2019security,liang2020leveraging} studied safety guarantees of weakly-hard controllers, considering a miss as a discarded computation with a known periodic pattern. \lcss{ In \cite{huang2020saw, huang2019formal}, an over-approximation-based approach is proposed to check the safety of nonlinear weakly-hard systems, where misses are treated as discarded computations and the actuator holds its previous value.
+Convergence rates (providing sufficient stability guarantees) are analysed in~\cite{Gaukler:2019a}.
+A Lyapunov-based stability analysis of nonlinear weakly-hard systems is studied in~\cite{hertneck2021efficient}, with deadline misses treated as packet dropouts.
+However, the state-of-the-art listed above lack generalisability to more expressive real-time implementations, such as different deadline miss models or handling strategies.}